Struck-By Accidents

 The Dangers of Struck-By Accidents

-Struck-by accidents are one of the most common and dangerous construction site accidents, and are included in the Occupation Health and Safety Administration’s “Fatal Four:” falls, caught-in/between, electrocution, and, of course, struck-by accidents.
+Struck-by accidents are one of the most common and dangerous construction site accidents and are included in the Occupation Safety and Health Administration’s “Fatal Four:” falls, caught-in/between, electrocution, and, of course, struck-by accidents.
 For construction workers, fatalities from struck-by accidents are twice as likely than in any other profession.

 Struck-by accidents are the second-most common cause of death for construction workers, only surpassed by falls.
 Unfortunately, struck-by accidents are not just a threat to construction workers.
 In 2021, struck-by accidents took the lives of 473 workers from all industries.